How to Get Me to Read Your Article, 5 Simple yet Must-Do Things for Writers

 Remember, part of the rankings by search engines for articles is how long a searcher actually stays on the site, not just the fact that they opened it to check it out.

-And honestly I, and probably most of you, will get out of a site or Hub article very quickly if we don't see what we want almost immediately.
+And honestly I, and probably most of you, will get out of a site or article very quickly if we don't see what we want almost immediately.

-Tool#5 Great Links are a necessity for good readership.
+Tip#5 Great Links are a necessity.

-So, you wrote a great article that gives the reader an enormous amount of information about the subject that they searched for.
+So, you wrote a great article that gives the reader an enormous amount of information about the subject that they had searched for.

 But, did you provide some really good links to other sites that can give them pathways to even more and varied data on the subject that might help them?